Passing Asteroid Lights Up South Florida Sky

 MIAMI (CBSMiami) – A fireball streaking across the sky Monday night was seen from Tampa to the northwest Bahamas.

-So what was it?READ MORE: Woman Fatally Shot By Police Serving Eviction At Brickell Building Identified As 40-Year-Old Stephanie Voikin
+So what was it?READ MORE: Zoo Miami Helps Discover A Brand New Spider Species In Miami

 CBS4 Chief Meteorologist Craig Setzer said it looks like it was a very close pass of asteroid 2021 GW4.
-He said it was likely passing about 9,000 miles above us and briefly struck the atmosphere while moving at 16,000 mph.READ MORE: Vince Lago Wins Coral Gables Mayoral Race
+He said it was likely passing about 9,000 miles above us and briefly struck the atmosphere while moving at 16,000 mph.READ MORE: Retired Police Major Explains How Miami-Dade Officers Are Trained Not To Mix Up Handgun & Taser

-He added it literally passed inside the moon’s orbit which is about 252,000 miles away from Earth.MORE NEWS: Road To Reopening: Miami-Dade, Broward Public Schools Planning 100% In-Person Instruction In The Fall
+He added it literally passed inside the moon’s orbit which is about 252,000 miles away from Earth.MORE NEWS: With J&J's Single-Shot Paused, Medical Expert Says People Shouldn’t ‘Try To Skimp At This Stage’ When It Comes To 2nd Dose Of Pfizer Or Moderna

 The closest most asteroids usually get to Earth is about 1.3 million miles.